poweradmin/poweradmin/README.md

     * Clone the repository: ```git clone https://github.com/poweradmin/poweradmin.git```
     * Change directory to the cloned repository: ```cd poweradmin```
     * Select the latest stable tag (for example v3.8.1): ```git checkout tags/v3.8.1```
-    * Alternatively, you can use the master branch, but it might be unstable as it is used for development:
+    * ⚠️ **Warning**: The master branch is used for development and may be unstable at times.
+Use at your own risk:
       ```git checkout master```
 * Via releases:
     * Get the latest file from [releases](https://github.com/poweradmin/poweradmin/releases)